 My second book project, funded by the Leverhulme Foundation, is entitled Playing on Words.
 A History of French Literary Play, 1635–1789.
 It studies literary and material culture to explore how a diverse range of publics in France and its colonies engaged with word play and literary games.
 What were these games, who played them, and why?
 Was play, in fact, a serious matter?
 These are some of the questions this project seeks to answer.

 I have a strong interest in visual and material culture, developed in part from the year I spent as Marketing Officer at the Wallace Collection.
-I also regularly use digital and sociological methodologies (such as social network analysis) in my research.
-I bring these interests into my undergraduate and Master’s teaching which has included courses on French literature and cultural history from the sixteenth to the early nineteenth centuries, literary theory, translation into English and translation theory, and film.
+I regularly use digital and sociological methodologies in my research.
+I also enjoy bringing these interests into my undergraduate and Master’s teaching on a wide range of French and Comparative Literature modules.

-Having grown up in rural Somerset, I attended local comprehensive schools and was a first generation university student.
-I’m passionate about outreach, and always enjoy talking to young people – especially those from non-traditional university backgrounds – who are considering studying languages at university.
+Having grown up in a large village in Somerset, I attended local comprehensive schools and was a first generation university student.
+I’m passionate about outreach, and always enjoy talking to young people – especially those from non-traditional university backgrounds – who are considering studying the humanities at university.